pacotine/dijkstra-a_star-mapper/README.md

 https://github.com/user-attachments/assets/f6b49658-d662-4d29-8f66-740b66b601ef

 #### Maze
-A* algorithm is more suitable for mazes than Dijkstra, as it has a heuristic that doesn't overestimate distance (here, the heuristic chosen is Euclidian distance).
+A* algorithm is more suitable for mazes than Dijkstra, as it has a heuristic that doesn't overestimate distance (here, the heuristic chosen is Euclidean distance).
 In fact, A* is an extension of Dijkstra's algorithm.

 https://github.com/user-attachments/assets/585484d4-e688-4cba-9453-f8ae3cb53168